 For this to work correctly, you’ll need what is called a ‘grow medium.’
 The grow medium’s job is to keep the plants out of the nutrient solution but not stop the roots from having access to it.

 Here are some ideas for growing mediums in a hydroponic garden:

 - Hydrocorn (a style of clay pebbles)

 pH and Solutions Requirements

 However, in most cases, the solution is highly concentrated.
-You’ll only need to add two to four teaspoons per gallon of water used in your hydroponic system.
+You’ll only need to add 2-4 teaspoons per gallon of water used in your hydroponic system.

-Keep in mind; you can make your own nutrient solution.
-Remember, as with most things in life; there are pros and cons for doing this.
+Keep in mind: you can make your own nutrient solution.
+Remember, as with most things in life; there are pros and cons to doing this.